 and at the same time less than $\beta_\text{thres}$.
 This happens only for too small $M_\text{PBH}$ masses, less than 0.1 grams, which contradicts the bound (\ref{minMpbh}).
-In other words $\beta$ has to be that large that is always $\beta>\beta_\text{thesh}$ and a PBH domination phase is unavoidably realized.
+In other words, $\beta$ has to be large enough so that it is always $\beta>\beta_\text{thesh}$ and a PBH domination phase is unavoidably realized.